Click to listen to the audio…

 “Sweet, fatty or salty”

-Bitter, which is the trouble with broccoli, is considered by the brain as potentially poisonous i.e. calories that could be more trouble than they’re worth.
+Bitter, which is the trouble with broccoli, is considered by the brain as potentially poisonous – bad experiences, wired in the belief, these calories, were MORE TROUBLE, than they’re worth.

 To kick things off, each student was fed 82 g of bagel – for some the bagel was served completely undoctored, for others, their bagel had a close encounter with a knife.
 The “knifed” bagel had been cut into quarters.